nebedolagaa/nebedolagaa/README.md

 ---

 ## What I’m Working On
-- Developing **web applications** using HTML, CSS, JavaScript, Node.js, Express.js, EJS, and Bootstrap
+- Developing **web applications** using HTML, CSS, JavaScript, React, Node.js, Express.js, EJS, and Bootstrap
 - Building **REST APIs** and integrating with external services
 - Writing **Python scripts** for automation and data processing
 - Learning **Java** to strengthen backend capabilities